CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 1. Navigate back to the **VS code** and verify the **logs**.

-1. Once the function app triggered successfully, navigate back to the **storage account**.
+1. Once the function app is triggered successfully, navigate back to the **storage account**.

 1. In the storage account, click on **Containers** under Data Storage tab and select **Output** container.